 Pollution.
 Pollution can also have an impact over business strategies.
 Pollution may cause some major environmental events which can result in the disruption of supply chains or an increase in the cost of raw material.
 Organizations need to monitor such events and develop contingency plans so as to deal with them.

 Availability of natural resources.
 Amongst external environment factors, this factor refers to the physical environment of a business.
 Natural resources are very important for most businesses and many corporations have natural resources as their major raw material.
 Lack of natural resources can hinder an organization’s producing ability and hence its output.

 Recycling.
 Recycling is another aspect of a greener environment.
 The cost of dumping waste in landfills is increasing and is resulting in not only shortage of wastages but, it also provides harm to the environment.
 Recycled materials not only results in making the production process cost-effective but, it also helps the business to save some money and helping the environment.

 Waste Disposal.
 Although, there has been a positive trend towards recycling of waste materials, still there is several businesses which dump wastage in landfills.
 This not only increases their cost of dumping waste but, is also harmful to the environment in which the business operates.
 Businesses, in order to meet their bottom line, should first look at producing less waste and use fewer resources which will reduce their production cost along with making the corporation sustainable.

 Companies are facing increased pressure by government agencies to address environmental issues. furthermore, companies must respond to these issues in ways that benefit society.

-Now Tesco encourages its consumer to shop at tesco.com.
+Now Tesco encourages its consumers to shop at tesco.com.
 Tesco Van Drivers will not only use fuel-saving routes but also collect unwanted plastic bags from customers and recycle them.